foxcpp/maddy/docs/tutorials/setting-up.md

 $ curl 'https://foxcpp.dev/maddy/build.sh' | bash
 ```

+Alternatively, if you can download the pre-built tarball from
+[GitHub](https://github.com/foxcpp/maddy/releases) and copy its contents into
+the root directory.

 *Note:* If you can't / don't use this script for some reason, instructions for
 manual installation can be found
 [here](../manual-installation)